transparency-dev/armored-witness/docs/firmware_auth.md

 ## Firmware Transparency

 All firmware artefacts for the ArmoredWitness are made discoverable through the use of Firmware Transparency.
-The goal is to make it hard for anyone to undertake a targetted attack against the devices by creating a signed malicious firmware release, without that attack also being easily detectable.
+The goal is to make it hard for anyone to undertake a targeted attack against the devices by creating a signed malicious firmware release, without that attack also being easily detectable.